-Surface water may be allowed to shall be prevented from entering mined areas, through either perimeter berms or ditches and grading, when designed and engineered pursuant to an approved reclamation plan and where effective best management practices (BMPs) to trap sediment and prohibit contamination are included.
+Surface water may be allowed to enter mined areas, through either perimeter berms or ditches and grading, when designed and engineered pursuant to an approved reclamation plan and where effective best management practices (BMPs) to trap sediment and prohibit contamination are included.
 Appropriate erosion control measures shall be incorporated into all surface water drainage systems.
-Senatural and stormwater drainage systems shall be designed to connect with natural drainages so as to prevent flooding on surrounding properties and County rights-of-way.
+Stormwater drainage systems shall be designed to connect with natural drainages so as to prevent flooding on surrounding properties and County rights-of-way.
 Storm water runoff from mining areas shall be conveyed to lowered areas (detention basins) to provide detention of runoff generated during a 20-year, one-hour storm event.
 All drainage conveyance channels or pipes (including spillways for detention areas) shall be designed to ensure positive drainage and minimize erosion.
 The drainage conveyance system and storm water detention areas shall be designed and maintained in accordance with Best Management Practices for the reduction of pollutants associated with runoff from mined areas.
 The design and maintenance procedures shall be documented in the Storm Water Pollution Prevention Plan required for mining operations.
 The drainage system shall be inspected annually by a Registered Civil Engineer, Registered Geologist, or Certified Erosion and Sediment Control Specialist to ensure that the drainage system is functioning effectively and that adverse erosion and sedimentation are not occurring.
 The annual inspection shall be documented in the Annual Mining and Reclamation Report.
 If the system is found to be functioning ineffectively, the operator shall promptly implement the recommendations of the engineer.

 Sec.
 10-4.414.
-Dust control.
+Dust Control.

-Unless superseded by newer more effective standards, t‡he following measures shall be implemented in order to control fugitive dust:
+Unless superseded by newer more effective standards, the following measures shall be implemented in order to control fugitive dust:

-- (a) All stockpiled soils shall be enclosed, covered, or https://have.sufficient.moisture-to-control-fugitive dust-adequately-watered-to-keep-soil-moist at all times.
+- (a) All stockpiled soils shall be enclosed, covered, or have sufficient moisture to control fugitive dust at all times.
 Inactive soil stockpiles should be vegetated or adequately watered to create an erosion-resistant outer crust. - (b) During operating hours, all disturbed soil and unpaved roads shall be adequately watered to keep soil moist. - (c) All disturbed but inactive portions of the site shall either be seeded or watered until vegetation is grown or shall be stabilized using methods such as chemical soil binders, jute netting, or other Yolo-Solano Air Quality Management District approved methods.